International Students

 HOW TO APPLY FOR A PGWP?

-In order to apply for a PGWP, you will need to request online or to obtain at the Registrar's Office the following two documents: a certificate of end of studies (attestation de fin d'études) and a final transcript.
+In order to apply for a PGWP, you will need to request online or request in person at the Registrar's Office the following two documents: a certificate of end of studies (attestation de fin d'études) and a final transcript.
 Both documents will be available once your online student file shows that Polytechnique recommanded your diploma (diplôme recommandé).

 Applying from inside Canada

-To apply from within Canada, you must hold a valid study permit or visitor status and you must submit your application within 180 days following the availability of the documents indicating the end of your program
+To apply from within Canada, you must hold valid temporary resident status and apply within 180 days of the availability of documents attesting to the completion of your studies.

-You have to apply for your PGWP online, as on-paper applications are accepted only in rare cases described on the IRCC website.
+You must apply online for a PGWP, as mail-in applications are now accepted only in rare cases.

 Applying from outside Canada

-You can applying online or make an on-paper application through a Visa Application Center (VAC), that will transfer your application to a Canadian Visa Office (CVO) for processing purposes.
-Note that if you have not provided your biometrics to IRCC within the last 10 years, you will need to go to a VAC to do so.
+Note that if you have not provided your biometrics to IRCC within the last 10 years, you will need to go to a Visa Application Center to do so.
 Biometrics fees of 85$ will be added to the processing fees and to the open work permit fees (see section on biometrics below).

 Once the application has been accepted, the CVO will issue a letter of introduction for the PGWP and a temporary resident visa or, if needed, an electronic travel authorization (eTA).
 Your PGWP will be issued by a Canadian border service agent upon your arrival in Canada.
 Note that this agent will take the final decision in regards to your eligibility to remain as a worker in Canada.
 We thus invite you to have with you a copy of the forms and of your supporting documents used in your application, including proofs of your financial capacity, especially if you have yet to find employment.